Upgrading or updating your Mac

 Updating your Mac

-To update your Mac, go to system preferences/ system settings> software update to see if there are updates available for your Mac.
-Important to know is that when your Mac supports the macOS version, it will also support all the updates for that version.
-So when your Mac can run Monterey (version 12) it can also run the newest release, 12.5.1.
-When your Mac supports Sonoma, it supports it up to the latest release.
+To update your Mac, navigate to System Preferences > System Settings > Software Update to verify if there are available updates for your Mac.
+It is crucial to note that when your Mac supports the macOS version, it will also support all updates for that version.
+Therefore, if your Mac can run Monterey (version 12), it can also run the latest release, 12.5.1.
+Similarly, if your Mac supports Sonoma, it will support it up to the latest release.

 Troubleshooting macOS updates/upgrades